mvolkmann/MyUnixEnv/notes/Go01-Overview.md

 Go was conceived by Robert Griesemer, Rob Pike, and Ken Thompson, all working at Google, starting in September 2007.
 About a year later Russ Cox and Ian Taylor joined the team.
+Robert Griesemer previously worked on Strongtalk (Smalltalk with optional types), the Java Hotspot virtual machine, and the V8 JavaScript engine.
+Rob Pike previously worked on Unix and the Plan 9 distributed operating system.
+Ken Thompson previously worked on nix, the B language (which led to C), and Plan 9.
+Russ Cox previously worked on Plan 9.
+Ian Taylor previously worked on the GCC compiler.

 Go was officially announced in November 2009.
 Go 1.0 was released in March 2012.